douymLab/BayesMonSTR/BayesMonSTR-ATAC/README.md

 ---

 ## Demo
-A **demo dataset** is available in the `demo` directory, which can be used for testing the tool and familiarizing yourself with the workflow.
-Before running the demo, please download the reference genome file and ensure it is available in the  `demo/resources/` directory—either as a direct copy or via a symbolic link.
-To run the demo, navigate to the `demo` directory and execute the scripts directly from the `scripts` directory.
-In the demo, due to the small data size, estimating population parameters is prone to bias; therefore, population-related filtering has not been applied.
-For real datasets with a sufficiently large sample size, it is recommended to include population-level filtering.
+A demo dataset is provided in the `demo` directory for testing the tool and becoming familiar with the workflow.
+Before running the demo, download the reference genome file and ensure that `Homo_sapiens_assembly38.fasta` is present in the `demo/resources/` directory, either as a direct file or a symbolic link.
+To execute the demo, set the `demo` directory as the working directory and run the scripts directly from the `scripts` directory.
+These scripts can also serve as templates for processing your own data.
+Note that due to the small size of the demo dataset, population parameter estimation may be biased; hence, population-level filtering has been omitted.
+For real datasets with adequate sample sizes, it is recommended to apply population-level filtering.

 ---